-This article details the order types available when trading futures contracts.
+This article details the order types available when trading derivatives contracts.

 For spot and margin trading order types, see Summary of Order Options.